No one will see your beautiful website unless you do these 4 things

-- First is Google (and other similar search engines like Yahoo and other things).
+- Google (and other similar search engines like Yahoo and other things).

-- And number three is YouTube.
-YouTube is also a search engine run by Google, but it's a video search engine.
+- YouTube.
+YouTube is also a search engine run by Google, but it’s a video search engine.

 SEO is a long game.
 The things that you do for your SEO today will not have immediate results.
 It will take months or even years for SEO to really have an impact on the traffic you are getting to your website, but SEO is also fairly permanent.
 Once Google really trusts you and knows that you solve very specific problems, they will continue to send you traffic.

 If you want to dig deep into SEO and really focus on this on your website, then you need a course called Stupid Simple SEO.
 This is not a course that I’ve created, but it is the course that I have taken and highly recommend.